altruios/namshubettulpa/public/namshubettuple/restructuring.md

 What's his name?"
 *Felix cocked his head toward her and raised an eyebrow.*
 "You know me..."
-"damn it felix, not you...
+"damn it Felix, not you...
-Go wait for us inside.
+Go wait for the rest of us inside.
 I have to be sure of something before she enters."
 *Felix bowed his head, and scampered off inside.*
 ~Flanagan waited, inspecting her.~
 "so... what's his name?"
-"He means me."
+"He means me, just tell him the Truth."
 *Rossin walked forward toward Flanagan.*
 "Rossin."
 "Rossin... and he's been helpful?"